-sufficient compensation for infringement.231 As support, the patent holder may point to the absence of any express waiver of the right to seek injunctive relief in its licensing commitment to the standard-development organization.
-The patent holder may also argue that interpreting the FRAND commitment to entirely preclude injunctions would conflict with the statements in eBay that even patent holders who choose to license their technology rather than use it exclusively are not per se precluded from obtaining injunctive relief under the eBay test.232 The patent holder could also note that in Apple v.
-Motorola, the Federal Circuit rejected a categorical ban on injunctions for standard-essential patents.233
+An SEP holder seeking an injunction may, on the other hand, argue that its willingness to license its standard-essential patents on FRAND terms does not automatically mean money damages are sufficient compensation for infringement.234 As support, the patent holder may point to the absence of any express waiver of the right to seek injunctive relief in its licensing commitment to the standard-development organization.
+The patent holder may also argue that interpreting the FRAND commitment to entirely preclude injunctions would conflict with the statements in eBay that even patent holders who choose to license their technology rather than use it exclusively are not per se precluded from obtaining injunctive relief under the eBay test.235 The patent holder could also note that in Apple v.
+Motorola, the Federal Circuit rejected a categorical ban on injunctions for standard-essential patents.236

 The patent holder might argue that monetary damages are inadequate to compensate for infringement of its standard-essential patents because of what it argues is "patent holdout" in the marketplace.
-The patentee may argue that when defendants-particularly those with large market share-routinely "hold out" by infringing standard-essential patents without timely taking licenses, this course of conduct could become the industry norm.
+The patentee may argue that when defendants-particularly those with large market share-routinely hold out by infringing standard-essential patents without timely taking licenses, this course of conduct could become the industry norm.
 This in turn makes it more difficult and expensive for the patent holder to efficiently and successfully license its standard-essential patents.
 The patentee may argue that the cost and burden of litigating becomes so high that the patent holder cannot secure full compensation in the form of money damages.

-Defendants may counter that seeking an injunction based on an SEP constitutes a form of patent "holdup," whereby a patent holder seeks to leverage its monopoly power associated with ownership of a necessary patent to obtain excessive compensation.
-As the Federal Circuit has stated, "[p]atent hold-up exists when the holder of an SEP demands excessive royalties after companies are locked into using a standard."234
+Defendants may counter that such an argument by the patent holder is overly broad, as it could be made for any patent and is contrary to eBay.
+In particular, defendants may argue that costs of litigation are monetary costs that can be remedied through ordinary damages.
+Defendants may further counter that seeking an injunction based on an SEP constitutes a form of patent "holdup," whereby a patent holder seeks to leverage its monopoly power associated with ownership of a necessary patent to obtain excessive compensation.
+As the Federal Circuit has stated, "[p]atent holdup exists when the holder of an SEP demands excessive royalties after companies are locked into using a standard."238